nick11703/salesforce-training-project/README.md

 * Save the Date of Birth in Profile custom attribute.
 * Display as non-editable field on My Account.
 * Show an error or redirect the user to another page if unregistered customer or a customer less than 18 year is trying to visit Women->Sample Page.
+* Add a custom site preference for the restricted age value and use that for age validation

 ### Tasks
 * Registration Form F/E template